 Information security is a growing concern for many organizations, especially those that handle financial and healthcare information.
-Many such organizations are required to undergo a Service Organization Control (SOC) 2 examination in order to provide assurance that their security controls are designed and operating effectively.
+Many such organizations are required to undergo a SOC 2 examination.
+This type of assessment provides assurance that their security controls are designed and operating effectively.

 - Security: defines the system’s physical and logical controls against data theft or loss.

 - Processing Integrity: relates to how a system processes information so that it is complete, accurate, timely and authorized.

 - Availability: specifies when and how the information system is made available for authorized use.

 - Confidentiality: describes protection of information designated as confidential per agreement.